TACC/coe-332-sp23/docs/unit03/errorhandling.rst

 The finally clause will always execute after the last task completes — regardless of whether the last task is in the try block or except block.

 Things to look out for when handling exceptions
-Don’t let the code swallow the exception.
-We don’t want errors to go undetected by simply ignoring them.
+Don't let the code swallow the exception.
+We don't want errors to go undetected by simply ignoring them.
 If you need to swallow an exception to avoid a fundamental issue, the architecture of the program needs to be re-evaluated.

 .. code-block:: python3